-There were only 2 positive changes on this card for 2012.
+There were only 2 positive changes on this card last year.
 The first being that the mileage cap was eliminated (previously you could only earn 60,000 miles per year).
-The second is that it was changed from a World MasterCard to a Visa Signature; both have very similar benefits but the latter is best in my opinion.
+The second is that it became available in Visa Signature and World MasterCard versions.

-- Credit Card Rewards: 1 miles per dollar but there are no 2x miles on AA purchase.
+- Credit Card Rewards: 1 miles per dollar but there is not 2x miles on AA purchases.

 - Partner Rewards: Same as Platinum.